manfredsteyer/tmp/index.md

 );
 ```

 This leads to a further increase in complexity.
-At least this problem could be alleviated with board remedies:
+At least this problem could be alleviated with built-in features:

 ```typescript
 // Try hard to avoid this